 Head to the ocean and walk the shoreline of Caroline Bay – voted New Zealand’s fourth best beach by AA Travellers.

 The sheltered, sandy beach is a great spot any time of the day.
 If you’ve got kids, you might want to make a detour to the playground.
 It’s a great place to check out public artworks.

 If you’re visiting in winter, be sure to look over the sea at the snow-capped mountains in the distance.
 It’ll take your breath away..

 You might want to check out one of Timaru’s many cycle tracks.

 You can hire a bike locally from The Cyclery if you haven’t got your own set of wheels.
 Or grab your bike and head to Centennial Park on Otipua Road.
-It’ll take five minutes in the car and about 15 minutes to bike there.
+It’ll take five minutes in the car from the CBD, or about 15 minutes to bike there.